 Arr ye land-lubbers!
 It be a fine day to talk like a pirate.
 In the spirit of International Talk Like a Pirate Day, here be a quick grog-blog on scurvy....and whether you can be at risk from too little or too much vitamin C.

 Do people still get scurvy?
-It’s rare, especially in developed countries, but those who don’t get enough Vitamin C, smoke, or drink excessive alcohol can get it.
-Others at risk of Vitamin C deficiency include those with:
+It’s rare, especially in developed countries, but those who don’t get enough vitamin C, smoke, or drink excessive alcohol can get it.
+Others at risk of vitamin C deficiency include:

 Patients using an artificial kidney (on hemodialysis)